 Now, while that definition is slightly out of date - I would argue that le grand internet is has fundamentally shifted the way both industries (fashion and PR) operate, it does give a broad overview of the profession.
 Of course, PR isn't free,

-The magic wand the fashion PR appears to wield over the editor’s picks section in your favorite fashion magazine is, in fact, the result of hours of work coordinating, emailing and overseeing.
+The magic wand that fashion PR appears to wield over the editor's picks section in your favorite fashion magazine is, in fact, the result of hours of work coordinating, emailing and overseeing.

 Most fashion PR agencies operate on a retainer basis, meaning each client pays for X amount of hours a month, based on individual practitioners hourly rates.
 And yes, even if you are an intern making zero dollars, you might still be billable in the eyes of your agency.

 To get started in fashion PR and land that first fashion PR internship, know that you are facing a competitive industry where who you know and a great pair of boots will get you noticed a lot faster than a carefully constructed resume.
 Still, there are several things you can do to position yourself in the brightest light possible, at least long enough to secure that internship at before being relegated to the back office and sent on seemingly impossible errands on extreme deadlines.

 Online and offline, who do you know and who could you get to know?
 Ask around and see if anybody knows anybody and then get in touch for a brief informational interview.
 Don't even worry about a job, just focus on getting to know people in the industry and making a good impression.
 Once that is done, I almost guarantee you that when a position does open up, you will get an email.
 Online, Twitter is a great place to begin to develop relationships with PR Practitioners and show off your smarts.
 Do a quick search to find people talking about things you are interested in, then introduce yourself and contribute to the conversation!
 PR Couture recently did a post on fashion PR and fashion industry ladies and gents tweeting away.